by Greg Haut

 If the Timber Doodle doesn't call out the bass a Black Fury Combo or Comet Combo should.
 These weedless spinners produce a vibration fish can feel.
 Don't be afraid to experiment with tail length.
 Start with a 4" grub and work your way up to a 10" ribbon tail worm.
 Add scents and rattles to either of these Mepps Combos and you might have what it takes to call-out a hiding Bass.

-When the sun is out tie on the Black Fury Combo.
-When the sun is nowhere in sight tie on a Comet Combo.
+When there are overcast days or the sun is nowhere in sight, tie on the Black Fury Combo.
+The Black Fury line of lures excels when the sun is rising or setting especially.
+When the sun is out tie on a Comet Combo.
 Silver is a great color because, like all Mepps spinners, the silver Comet Combo is plated with genuine silver for a bright white flash.
 Keep experimenting.
 Experimentation is the key to making a fish ambush your presentation.
 Park your boat just outside the slop and cast horizontal to the weed edges.
 A big bass can mistake either of these weedless spinners for a shad or other baitfish.
 Vary your retrieve speed.
 Let the lure sink then bounce it back like an injured minnow.
 Or, "burn" it back to the boat.

 When fishing slop, long casts, are important.
 You need to cover a lot of water to find the fish.
 Look for consistency in the weeds, a color change in the slime, or the way the lily pads are lined up.
 These subtle differences are the key to establishing a successful pattern.
 Pay attention to details and you'll be pulling hawgs out of the jungle in no time.
 Never be afraid to work the same area more than four times.
 Many times the fish need to be aggravated in order to strike, and it could take a few casts over the exact same spot, but the results make every cast worth while.